6 Interfacing to digital I/O with C

 • Begun to look at I/O operations on the Atmel Atmega 328 microcontroller including the registers and checking/setting states based on flow control statements.

-• Introduced bit masking to read/write individual bits of a register without affecting the remainder of it.
+• Introduced bit masking to read/write individual bits of a register without affecting the remaining bits.

 • Looked at a detailed example program which uses the state of two pushbuttons to set whether an LED is illuminated or not.